neu-rah/ArduinoMenu/README.md

 **Generic menu/interactivity system for the arduino framework**

+## Development discussion about next menu version

+This is an experimental area, please contribute with ideas, experience or code.
+Thank you.

 ## Current state

 _tiny.ino_ example is using a single option print-out chain

 with composing menu items, role description tags and role tag catch on output format

-output is also a composition, we can compose role tag format
+output is also a composition, we can compose role tag format handlers and translations.

 ```c++
 #include <menu/def/tinyArduino.h>